-Bentley's algorithm~\cite{bentley1984programming} provides a \mbox{$O(n^3)$} time and \mbox{$O(n^2)$} space exact algorithm for the max-weight rectangle problem by examining all possible \mbox{$[x_1,x_2]$} column boundary combinations and aggregating their values horizontally into a single vertically-oriented array to be evaluated by Kadane's algorithm.
-The \mbox{$[x_1,x_2]$} column combination with the maximum sum then describes the horizontal bounds \mbox{$[x_1,x_2]$} of the globally optimal submatrix.
-The vertical \mbox{$[y_1,y_2]$} bounds are determined by the optimal interval produced by Kadane's algorithm on the vertically-oriented array within said horizontal bounds.
+Bentley's algorithm (1984)~\cite{bentley1984programming} provides a \mbox{$O(n^3)$} time and \mbox{$O(n^2)$} space exact algorithm for the max-weight rectangle problem.
+It does so by examining all possible column-to-column pairs and aggregating the values between them into an array, which is then sent to Kadane's algorithm.
+The returned column combination \mbox{$[x'_1,x'_2]$} with the maximum sum then describes the horizontal bounds of the globally optimal submatrix.
+Then, the optimal vertical \mbox{$[y'_1,y'_2]$} bounds are determined by a similar aggregation and maximization, \emph{but within these horizontal bounds}.

-There are \mbox{$O(n^2)$ $[x_1,x_2]$} column combinations for a given matrix, and because applying Kadane's algorithm to a 1D aggregation costs $O(n)$ time, the running time of this algorithm is \mbox{$O(n^2) \times O(n) = O(n^3)$}.
-To achieve this, the aggregation of some column combination into a 1D array must be constant time.
-This can be done by first computing the horizontal prefix sum of the matrix which allows the sum between two horizontally-aligned points to be computed in \mbox{$O(1)$} time.
+As there are \mbox{$O(n^2)$ $[x_1,x_2]$} column-to-column combinations in a given matrix, and applying Kadane's algorithm to each corresponding 1D aggregation costs $O(n)$ time, the running time of Bentley's algorithm is \mbox{$O(n^2) \times O(n) = O(n^3)$}.
+Crucially, the aggregation of a given column-to-column combination into a 1D array must be constant time to achieve this complexity.
+This can be accomplished with preprocessing: first computing the prefix sums of the matrix, allowing the sum between two points to be computed in \mbox{$O(1)$} time.
 This preprocessing takes \mbox{$O(n^2)$} time and occupies \mbox{$O(n^2)$} space, determining the algorithm's \mbox{$O(n^2)$} space complexity.